 Battery offenses committed by inmates against correctional employees are class 5 felonies if the battery results in a bodily injury.
 Class 5 felonies carry one to 10 years in prison or a one-year jail sentence.

 (Va.
-Code §§ 18.2-55, 18.2-57, 18.2-57.2, 18.2-282, 18.2-282.1 (2023).)
+Code §§ 18.2-55, 18.2-57, 18.2-57.2, 18.2-282, 18.2-282.1 (2024).)

-Available defenses to assault and battery crimes depend on the circumstances of the offense.
+Available defenses to assault and battery and malicious wounding crimes depend on the circumstances of the offense.
 A defense attorney might raise an affirmative defense or try to poke holes in the prosecutor's case.
 If a prosecutor cannot prove all the elements of a crime beyond a reasonable doubt, the judge or jury must acquit.

-Consent.
 In the case of battery charges, a victim's consent to the touching may be a defense (unless consent was coerced or forced).

-Unreasonable fear.
 For assault cases, a defendant might argue that the prosecutor failed to prove that the victim's fear was reasonable.
 For example, the defendant might try to show a victim's reaction was overly sensitive and the average person wouldn't have reacted the same way.